-The Truth About Wedding Flowers
+The Real Cost of Wedding Flowers

 Part A. The cost of wedding flowers has been a HUGE topic of discussion from brides and florists alike.
 I have been wanting to write on this topic for some time because I do not feel as though there is a lot of information to fully prepare engaged couples.
 Since I started by business, I have received numerous inquiries for wedding floral arrangements but there seems to be some confusion about the budget for flowers.
 If you have never been married or even inquired about a large number of floral arrangements before then I can't blame you for being oblivious to this topic.
 However, I am here to shed some light on this subject and provide you with insight into your expectations and what your budget can get you.

 Pinterest is everyone's best friend and for a good reason too!
 Pinterest provides amazing inspirational photos and allows you to create an amazing vision board for your wedding day.
 Heck!
 Even us wedding professionals use it for inspiration in our work.
 Unfortunately, when it comes to reality, it is usually not realistic in the money sense $$$.
 I want to educate you newly engaged couples that are taking that step in the wedding planning process to check off the next box: wedding flowers.

 When you are assessing your overall wedding budget, time after time couples do not create a meticulous budget about each category.
 Instead, you are probably just winging it and adding things up in your head.
 This can cause many problems in the long run.
 However, I am here to help.
 Keep in mind when you are planning to have fresh flowers at your wedding, you should be budgeting for about 10% of your overall budget to your floral design.
 You may think to yourself why should you pay that much when you can DIY it, right?
 Wrong.
 I hate to break it to you, but unless you are a seasoned florist and understand the correct way to process the flowers, arrange, store after arranging; you will be deeply heartbroken when your wedding day comes and your flowers are already wilting.